arcticsecurity/public/docs/Harmonization.md

 ## Identity

 The observation type defines the way the attributes of an observation need to be interpreted as a whole.
-For a botnet drone the attributes refer to the compromised machine, whereas for a command and control server it refers the server itself.
+For a botnet drone, the attributes refer a compromised machine, whereas for a command and control server they refer the server itself.
 For example, a port for a botnet drone is the source port of the connection to the c&c service.

 |attribute|description|
 --- | --- |